webplatform/docs/css/properties/perspective-origin/index.md

 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
 {{Summary_Section|Perspective in graphic arts is the representation on a flat surface of what the viewer's eye would see in a 3D space.
-If there were a clear window pane between the viewer and the object, you could project points on the window surface that correspond to the points that exist beyond the glass.
+If there were a window between the viewer and the object, you could project points on the window surface that correspond to the points that exist beyond the glass.
 (See [http://en.wikipedia.org/wiki/Perspective_(graphical) Wikipedia] for more information about graphical perspective and for related illustrations.)

-The illusion of perspective on a flat surface, such as a computer screen, is created by projecting points on the flat surface as they would appear if the flat surface were a clear window pane through which the viewer was looking at the object.
+The illusion of perspective on a flat surface, such as a computer screen, is created by projecting points on the flat surface as they would appear if the flat surface were a window through which the viewer was looking at the object.
 In discussion of virtual environments, this flat surface is called a projection plan.

 Perspective-origin is the location of the viewer's eye.
 For example, if the viewer is looking down at an object it appears differently than if the viewer is looking up at an object or from the side.

-The perspective-origin property virtually sets the x and y point location of the eye that is viewing an object.
-As perspective-origin-x changes, the virtual eye moves along the x axis (left or right of the center of the screen).
-As perspective-origin-y changes, the eye moves along the y axis (closer to the top or bottom of the screen).
-The illusion of perspective on a flat surface, such as a computer screen, is created by placing points on the flat surface as they would appear if the flat surface were a clear window pane through which the viewer was looking at the object.

-Perspective-origin is the location of the viewer's eye.
-For example, if the viewer is looking down at an object it appears differently than if the viewer is looking up at an object or from the side.

-The perspective-origin property virtually sets the x and y point location of the eye that is viewing an object.
+The perspective-origin property sets the x and y point location of the virtual eye that is viewing an object.
 As perspective-origin-x changes, the virtual eye moves along the x axis (left or right of the center of the screen).
 As perspective-origin-y changes, the eye moves along the y axis (closer to the top or bottom of the screen).

 The default value of perspective origin is 50% 50%.
 This displays an object as if the viewer's eye was positioned directly at the center of the screen, both top-to-bottom and left-to-right.
 }}